BYUHPC/sci-comp-course/project/phase8.md

 # Phase 8: GPU

 In this phase, you'll offload heavy computational work to a GPU.
 If you're already familiar with CUDA or similar, you can use it to write your code, but this lesson will assume that you're [using standard C++ and `nvc++`](../readings/gpu-programming.md#compiling).
-Since GPUs are so well-suited to this task, performance requirements are more strict; on a single P100 (which you can request with `salloc --gpus 1 -C pascal ...`) the program should run on `2d-medium-in.wo` in less than 5 seconds.
+Since GPUs are so well-suited to this task, performance requirements are more strict: on a single P100 (which you can request with `salloc --gpus 1 -C pascal ...`) the program should run on `2d-medium-in.wo` in less than 5 seconds.